 Heavy Machinery Advancements

 Advancements in heavy machinery and harvesting equipment have not only helped to maintain steady crop growth, but greatly increased efficiency too.
 Corn, for example, is a plant of the grass family (Poaceae) that produces an edible grain.
 It is a tall, robust and erect plant, yet still vulnerable to loss.
-Restrictions on corn growers has eased up over past decades, and the U.S. has become the largest producer, consumer, and exporter of corn in the world with an average of about 90 million acres of corn planted every year.
-Corn is an example where growing restrictions have gone in reverse order a bit, and according to usda.gov ...
+Restrictions on corn growers has eased up in past years, and the U.S. has become the largest producer, consumer, and exporter of corn in the world with an average of about 90 million acres of corn planted every year.
+Corn is an example where growing restrictions have gone in reverse order a bit, according to usda.gov ...

 "Because of provisions in the Federal Agriculture Improvement and Reform Act of 1996 that permits farmers to make their own crop planting decisions based on the most profitable crop for a given year, corn acreage in the United States has increased from a Government-mandated low of 60.2 million planted acres in 1983 to close to or exceeding 90 million since 2018.
 Much of this growth in area and production is a result of expanding ethanol production, which now accounts for nearly 45 percent of total corn use."

-Solving the problem of header loss and combine feeding have placed demands on combines to have more adjustable control over ground speed, header speed, cylinders, rotors and chains.
+Solving the problem of header loss and combine feeding has placed demands on combines to have more adjustable control over ground speed, header speed, cylinders, rotors and chains.
 The modern-day combine was designed to be a solution for cost and time efficiency, and to specifically benefit farmers.
 The combine continues to evolve and expand in quality and innovation, demonstrating its benefit in multiple crop conditions and different header reels for farmers in the US and around the world.

 Every industry operates as part of a global economy, and the food industry is a large part of it.
 With such a heavy demand for food, there must be a vast food system that can effectively feed the whole world.
 Any disruptions that occur in our modern society affects more than just the availability of certain food products, but also the working aspects of the entire food system.
 These aspects include the coordination of people in the farming industry and the tangible equipment they use to grow, harvest, transport, package, market and shelve the food products for people who rely on the system.